stakewise/v3-subgraph/README.md

    npm install
    ```

-2. Prepare subgraphs for the network you want to deploy on
+2. Prepare subgraph for the network you want to deploy on
 (currently supports only goerli):

    ```shell script